-In the first decade of this century, black lung claimed more than 7,400 lives, government data shows.
+In the first decade of this century, black lung claimed more than 7,400 lives, according to government data.
 A government epidemiologist described the recent increase in prevalence as “an epidemic.”

 Though coal’s dominance has eroded to some degree, more than 85,000 Americans still work to claw it from the earth.
 The same technological advances that have allowed greater productivity also pose greater risks to miners as powerful machines generate clouds of disease-causing dust.

 In recent years, the number of federal black lung benefits claims has been increasing, but miners’ success rate remains low — about 14 percent at the initial level during the 2012 fiscal year.